 Housing for Undergraduate Semester Students

-MET International provides on-campus housing, based on availability; students typically live in double-occupancy dormitory-style rooms.
+MET International provides on-campus housing based on availability.
+Upon being admitted, undergraduate students will receive an electronic Welcome Packet with instructions in the “Forms” section for how to apply for on-campus housing.
+Students typically live in double-occupancy dormitory-style rooms.
 Please note that there is limited housing available on campus, and that on-campus housing is not guaranteed.
-Undergraduate students interested in on-campus accommodations should check with their home institutions regarding availability.

 Undergraduate students are also welcome to live off-campus, and should explore the “Resources for Off-Campus Housing”section below to learn more about those opportunities.